adamcaron/gaia-backend/README.md

-# Gaia Backend
+# NodeJS Backend

-An Express app exposing a single endpoint, which leverages the Gaia API and returns the longest preview media URL.
+An Express app exposing a single endpoint, which leverages an SVOD API and returns the longest preview media URL.

 ## Up and Running